austinfalk/offer-there/README.md

-# location-fields
+# offer-there
-A lightweight plugin that allows for rapid deployment of location pages with a custom post type, taxonomies, and post meta.
+A lightweight plugin that allows for rapid deployment of product and service pages for multiple locations with template-ready custom post meta.